De Christiana Expeditione apud Sinas: Buddhism

-Ricci refers to Chinese Buddhism as the "sect... known as Sciequia [釋迦牟尼, Shijiamouni, Shakyamuni] or Omitose [阿彌陀佛, Amituo Fo, Amitābha]", and is aware of it being brought from India, supposedly after an emperor had a prophetic dream in 65 AD.
+Ricci refers to Chinese Buddhism as the "sect... known as Sciequia (釋迦, Shijia, Shakyamuni) or Omitose (阿彌陀佛, Amituo Fo, Amitābha)", and is aware of it being brought from India, supposedly after an emperor had a prophetic dream in 65 AD.

-Ricci discerns in Buddhist beliefs a number of concepts that he views as influenced by Western thinking: the Buddhist concept of transmigration of souls is similar to that of Pythagoras, and even the Chinese Five elements are nothing but a "foolish" extension of the western Four elements.
+Ricci discerns in Buddhist beliefs a number of concepts that he views as influenced by Western thinking: the Buddhist concept of transmigration of souls is similar to that of Pythagoras, and even the Chinese Five Elements are nothing but a "foolish" extension of the western Four Elements.
 Furthermore, the Jesuit author notices a number of similarities between Buddhist and Christian practices: teaching of rewards and punishments in afterlife, existence of monasticism and appreciation of celibacy, close similarity between Buddhist chanting and Gregorian chant, ecclesiastical statuary and vestments, and even existence in the Buddhist doctrine of "a certain trinity in which three different gods are fused into one deity".
 Ricci explains the similarities by hypothesizing Christian influence on Buddhism, as transmitted by Indians to Chinese in 1st century AD, in particular because of the preaching of Bartholomew the Apostle in northern India.

 Ricci thought that perhaps the emperor's dream in 65 AD, or just "reports about the truths contained in the Christian Gospel", called him to get Christianity into the country.
 However, "the Chinese received a false importation in place of the truth they were seeking".

-Ricci viewed Buddhist monks ("Osciami": 和尚們, Heshangmen) as "vile and abject".
+Ricci viewed Buddhist monks ("Osciami", 和尚們, Heshangmen) as "vile and abject".

 Taoism

-Ricci gives a brief account of the Tausu (道士, Daoshi), the followers of Lauzu (Laozi), and their books "written in rather elegant literary style".
+Ricci gives a brief account of the Tausu (道士, Daoshi), the followers of Lauzu (Laozi, 老子), and their books "written in rather elegant literary style".
 He mentions their three main gods, which, to him, like the "Buddhist trinity" he had mentioned, is in indication of the "father of lies" persevering at "his ambitious desire of divine similitude".

 Ricci also gives the story of the "present reigning lord of heaven" Ciam (Zhang) having usurped that position from the previous Lord, Leu (Liu) and mentions "those who have been taken bodily into heaven".
 Elsewhere, the Ciam is described as "the original high priest" of Taoism, possibly referring to Zhang Daoling.